Jorge-Urquiza/JWT-LARAVEL-EXAMPLE/readme.md

-Example using jwt in laravel
+Authentication example using jwt in laravel